NSS-SE-Jumpstart/curriculum/sessions/session5/classroom/morning_routine.md

         # then `return` that our teeth are clean
 ```

-Try running your program a couple time with different types of toothpaste.
+3. Try running your program a couple time with different types of toothpaste and different breakfast foods.

 ## Phase Six